Jump to top menu Jump to main menu Jump to content

 Our mission

-We generate new and fundamental mechanistic knowledge on the DNA damage response through multi-disciplinary research.
-As we collaborate with our colleagues in the clinic, we aim to design novel targeted therapies to increase the quality of life of cancer patients and to increase the healthy lifespan of an aging population.
+Our mission is to generate fundamental mechanistic knowledge on the DNA damage response through multi-disciplinary and innovative research.
+As we collaborate with our colleagues in the clinic, we aim at clinical translation by developing novel targeted therapies to improve outcomes and increase the quality of life of cancer patients and to extend the healthy lifespan of the ageing population.

 Principal Investigators